Study In Australia - Xin's Journey

-When I first got here as a backpacker, I wondered where I could meet new people during orientation week.
+When I first got here as a backpacker, I wondered how I was going to meet new people.
 I was a bit freaked out, but knew I had to do something to make friends.
 I asked myself "How do I orientate myself into this new society?"

 I found a homestay, A place where I lived with local people and experienced local culture with a family.
 Everyday, we would have dinner together, the parents and their three kids and myself.
 During dinner, everyone had a chance to talk about their day; about anything we wanted to talk about, and it didn't matter how old we were or how good our English was, everyone was equal.

 This made me learn about patience and equality.
 It was so different from what I experienced growing up.
 Honestly, as a single kid from a Chinese family, it was very rare for my parents to ask me about my day, especially when i was younger.
 There’s a gulf between adults and kids in my home country.

 Through my dinner table experience in Australia, I learnt that I always have a chance to express myself, to share and to understand others.
 I loved this experience and would encourage newbies in Australia to go out and find your identity.